janlukasschroeder/sec-api-python/README.md

 - 6.02: Change of Servicer or Trustee
 - 6.03: Change in Credit Enhancement or Other External Support
 - 6.04: Failure to Make a Required Distribution
-- 6.04: Failure to Make a Required Distribution
-- 6.04: Failure to Make a Required Distribution
 - 6.05: Securities Act Updating Disclosure
 - 6.06: Static Pool
 - 6.10: Alternative Filings of Asset-Backed Issuers